PH-KDX/flightplandb-py/docs/source/user/introduction.rst

 FlightplanDB-py works with Python 3.7 or higher.
 Python 3.6 or lower is not supported due to dataclasses, which were introduced with `PEP 557 <https://www.python.org/dev/peps/pep-0557/>`_, being used in the library.
-These instructions were written with Debian in mind, so you might have tweak them a little to get everything working on your machine.

 Installation
 ^^^^^^^^^^^^^^^^^^^^